GENERAL ACADEMIC REGULATIONS AND INFORMATION

 It is the responsibility of students to select the appropriate courses for their degree program.
 If students are uncertain as to their degree requirements, they should consult with their academic advisor/dean prior to scheduling.

 Students are expected to attend classes on a regular basis during the drop/add period.
 A student who incurs an excessive number of absences may be withdrawn from the class at the discretion of the professor.
 Students who find it necessary to make adjustments in their class schedules during the drop/add period must follow the procedures and adhere to the deadlines.
-Effective spring 2006, students may drop undergraduate-level courses through the fourth business day of classes and may drop graduate-level courses through the sixth business day of classes.
-The number of days for drop/add during the summer term varies depending on the session.
 No course may be added to a student's schedule after the applicable drop/add deadline, with the exception of a research, dissertation, or thesis course at the graduate level.
 Exceptions to this policy require the approval of the instructor of the course, the department head/program director, and the student's dean.

 To the Top